AntibodyEngineers/2025-Antibodies-and-AI/README.md

 1. Select antibodies for modeling
 2. Install and run RFAntibody
 3. Evaluate designs

+See the [to do list](RFAntibody-ToDo.md) for items that will need to be done.

 ### Outcomes
 1. Learn about antibody/antigen recognition (paratopes & epitopes)